GoogleCloudPlatform/microservices-demo/.github/release-cluster/README.md

     --log-level=VERBOSE
 ```

-Setup an SSL policy in order to setup later a redirect from http to https:
+Set up an SSL policy in order to later set up a redirect from HTTP to HTTPs:
 ```
 SSL_POLICY_NAME=online-boutique-ssl-policy # Name hard-coded in: frontendconfig.yaml
 gcloud compute ssl-policies create $SSL_POLICY_NAME \